 The first DV camcorder, Sony’s VX1000, was introduced in 1995.
 It looked and felt like a well-made amateur camera, but the pictures it produced were a revelation.
 At $3500 (equivalent in today’s money to around $5.5k)

 it was a fraction of the price of Betacam cameras and offered twice the resolution of U-Matic.

-The VX1000 had 3 x 1/3” CCD sensors and a resolution of 500 lines, a 10-1 zoom lens, built-in ND, optical SteadyShot, zebras, auto and manual focus, both a viewfinder and a flip-out LCD screen, built-in stereo mic and external audio inputs.
-Crucially, the VX1000 also had a Firewire port (which Sony liked to call i.LINK), meaning it could be fed directly into a computer for editing.
+The VX1000 had 3 x 1/3” CCD sensors and a resolution of 500 lines, a 10-1 optical zoom lens (20-1 with digital zoom), built-in ND, SteadyShot, zebras, auto and manual focus, built-in stereo mic and external audio inputs.
+Crucially, the VX1000 also had a Firewire port (which Sony called i.LINK), meaning it could be fed directly into a computer for editing.
 It wouldn’t be until the next decade when editing software like Apple’s Final Cut Pro arrived to take advantage of this – in 1995 non-linear editing systems relied on analogue inputs.